gazbert/bxbot/README.md

 ##### Error Handling
-Your Exchange Adapter implementation should throw a [TradingApiException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApiException.java) whenever it breaks; the Trading Strategies will catch this and decide how they want to proceed.
+Your Exchange Adapter implementation should throw a [TradingApiException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApiException.java) whenever it breaks; the Trading Strategies should catch this and decide how they want to proceed.

+The Trading API provides an [ExchangeTimeoutException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApiException.java) for adapters to throw when cannot connect to the exchange to make Trading API calls.
+This allows for the bot to recover from temporary network failures.
+The `exchange.xml` config file has an optional `network-config` section, which contains `non-fatal-error-codes` and `non-fatal-error-messages` elements - these can be used to tell the adapter when to throw the exception.

 The first release of the bot is _single-threaded_ for simplicity.
 The downside to this is that if an API call to the exchange gets blocked on IO, BX-bot will get stuck until your Exchange Adapter frees the block.
 The Trading API provides